The iPhone XR, iPhone XS, And iPhone XS Max: Which One Is Right For You?

 — AppleInsider (@appleinsider) September 14, 2018

 As for the iPhone XR, CNBC’s Haselton called it the “best choice for most people,” and the new iPhone that offers the best bang for one’s buck.
-Unlike the aforementioned OLED iPhones, the XR has a 6.1-inch LCD display, and some features are less impressive than those found on the iPhone XS and XS Max, such as the device’s water resistance and one-lens rear camera system.
+Unlike the aforementioned OLED iPhones, the XR has a 6.1-inch LCD display, though some features are less impressive than those found on the iPhone XS and XS Max — such as the device’s lack of water resistance and single lens rear camera system.
 The device comes in five color options and has a base price of $749.

 Likewise, Forbes‘ Gordon Kelly wrote a detailed head-to-head comparison of the iPhone XS and iPhone XS Max, but advised consumers to buy the iPhone XR, as the device “delivers all the key features” of its higher-end counterparts at a considerably lower price.